 communities of the east coast Garden Route to the long sandy beaches of Cape St

 Francis, there is much to enjoy as an expat.
 It seems that the eight hours of

 sunshine that Cape Town offers with its highs of 23 degrees Celsius in February can’t be

 Unemployment is high in South Africa, currently standing at 26.6% (compared to 4.8% in the UK).
 Expats however stand a good chance of finding work if they fulfill the criteria for the critical skills visa, which the South African government has put in place to contribute to strengthening the country’s infrastructure.
 Jobs on the list include those in business, management, engineering, health, science and trades.

 Other visas available include Temporary Residency and Permanent Residency.
 As with all expat visas give yourself time to apply and be granted permission.
 Some experts recommend visiting the South African Embassy in person to speed up the process.
-For a list of opening times and locations in the UK see here.

 If you have children you’ll also need to be mindful of the schooling system in the country.
 Most expat families enroll their children in private or international schools.
 These, as in many other parts of the world, become oversubscribed so it’s worth planning ahead if you can.